marcredhat/rke/README.md

 nginx-web   LoadBalancer   10.xx.xx.xx   172.19.27.230   8080:30486/TCP   12h   app=nginx-web
 ```

-From any of your baremetal server, access the service via the external IP
+From any of your baremetal servers, access the service via the external IP

 ```bash
 [root@ve1302 ~]# curl  172.19.27.230:8080